NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

   - Is a metric that measures the performance of a storage device.
   - It indicates how many different input or output operations a device can perform in a second.

+### `Amazon Machine Image (AMI)`
+AMIs are pre-built virtual machine images that have the basic components for what is needed to start an instance.

+#### AMI Components
+- An AMI includes operating system, storage setup, architecture type, permissions for launching, and an extra software that is already installed.
+- You can use AMI to launch several EC2 instance that all have the same setup.
+- AMIs provide repeatability through a consistent environment for every new instance.
+- Development and testing are consistent because configurations are identical and deployments are automated which helps scaling, reduces errors, and streamlines managing large-scale environments.

+#### Three ways to use AMIs
+1. Create specific AMI by building a custom AMI with specific configurations and software tailored according to needs.
+2. Use pre-configured AWS AMIs which are set up for common OS and software.
+3. Purchase AMIs from the AWS marketplace, where third-party vendors offer specialized software designed for specific use cases.

 ### `Amazon EC2 Pricing` [↑](#aws-practitioner-essentials)
 #### 1. On-Demand
 - ideal for short-term, irregular workloads that cannot be interrupted.